zhenjiangzhi/HanFlow/Tuina Series/README.md

 ## Essay II — From Control to Cooperation: Rethinking the Modern Relationship with the Body
 **Plain description**
-Examines shifting from managing the body through discipline to cooperating with its natural intelligence.
+Examines shifting from controlling the body to cooperating with it.

 **Core ideas**
-Highlights the hidden cost of control and the benefits of attentive, relational self-care.

-**Real-world application**
-Notice where you “push” your body and try shifting to curiosity and listening.
+Focuses on attentive, relational self-care rather than forcing change.

 **PDF:** [02_Tuina_Essay_II.pdf](02_Tuina_Essay_II.pdf)